itsparth/edgedb-dart/rstdocs/api.rst

     Options defaults()

-Creates a new :ref:`Options <edgedb-dart-Options>` object with all options set to their defaults.
+Creates a new :ref:`Options <gel-dart-Options>` object with all options set to their defaults.

-.. _edgedb-dart-Options-withRetryOptions:
+.. _gel-dart-Options-withRetryOptions:

 *method* ``.withRetryOptions()``
 ................................